The core assignment of this course is a documented research paper (1500-2000 words in length = approx. 6 - 8 pages double spaced, 12-point font).

-Because this may be a longer paper than you have written before and a complex process is involved, it is recommended that you complete this paper using the following steps:
+Because this may be a longer essay than you have written before and a complex process is involved, it is recommended that you complete this paper using the following steps:

-- Choose a topic related to U.S. History up to 1877 that you would truly like to explore and that you are willing to spend some time on.
+- Choose a topic related to U.S. History after 1877 (Chapters 16-28) that you would truly like to explore and that you are willing to spend some time on.
 Your chosen topic should be focused.
 Pose a question that you really want to answer.
 You may want to begin with more than one topic in mind.